-Peter is Professor of Geography and co-Chair of the University's Professoriate, with research and teaching interests in cartography, geopolitics, biogeography.
+I am Professor of Geography, with research and teaching interests in cultural geography, cartography, geopolitics, and biogeography.

-Peter is involved in a range of initiatives linked to the university's sustainability agenda, with special interests in education for sustainable futures and biodiversity on campus.
-Peter is a member of the university's Strategic Sustainability Management Group.
+I am involved in a range of initiatives linked to the university's sustainability agenda, with special interests in education for sustainable futures and biodiversity on campus.
+I am a member of the university's Strategic Sustainability Management Group.

-Peter was the first Director of the 'Futures Initiative' - the university's project to embed sustainability in the total curriculum (see our latest report - http://www.canterbury.ac.uk/about-us/docs/sustainability/Futures-Initiative-report-2016.pdf) and is Chair of the Faculty of Social and Applied Science's Education for Sustainable Futures (ESF) Committee.
+I am involved in developing sustainablity education at CCCU.
+I was the first Director of the 'Futures Initiative' - the university's project to embed sustainability in the total curriculum (see our latest report - http://www.canterbury.ac.uk/about-us/docs/sustainability/Futures-Initiative-report-2016.pdf) and I am Chair of the Faculty of Social and Applied Science's Education for Sustainable Futures (ESF) Committee.